linode/docs/docs/applications/big-data/big-data-in-the-linode-cloud-streaming-data-processing-with-apache-storm.md

     -  **zoo.cfg** - This is the primary Zookeeper configuration file.
 See the official [Zookeeper Configuration Parameters documentation](https://zookeeper.apache.org/doc/current/zookeeperAdmin.html#sc_configuration) for details on what parameters can be customized.
 It's not necessary to enter the cluster's node list in this file.
 That's done automatically by the script during cluster creation.

     -  **log4j.properties** - This file sets the default logging levels for Zookeeper components.
-You can also customize these at a node level when a cluster is created.
+You can also customize these at the node level when a cluster is created.

     -  **zk-supervisord.conf** - The Zookeeper daemon is run under supervision so that if it shuts down unexpectedly, it's automatically restarted by Supervisord.
 There is nothing much to customize here, but you can refer to the [Supervisord Configuration documentation](http://supervisord.org/configuration.html) if you want to learn more about the options.

-3. Open the image configuration file (in this example, `./zk-image1/zk-image1.conf`) in an editor.
+3. Open the image configuration file (in this example, `./zk-image1/zk-image1.conf`) in a text editor.
 Enter or edit values of configuration properties as required.
 Properties that *must* be entered or changed from their default values are marked as **REQUIRED**:

     -  `DISTRIBUTION_FOR_IMAGE`